ryuh-h/sector-analysis/README.md

    - Cleans data, converts data types, removes outliers, and calculates new features like daily returns.

 3. **Exploratory Data Analysis (EDA)**:
-   - Generates visualizations for closing prices, daily returns, and the impact of key macroeconomic events.
+   - Generates visualisations for closing prices, daily returns, and the impact of key macroeconomic events.

 4. **Clustering**:
    - Uses K-Means and GMM to cluster the daily returns and gain insight into market behaviour.